maxwolf621/Notes/Typescript/Function.md

 ## Function Overloads

-In TypeScript, we can specify a function that can be called in different ways by writing overload signatures.
+In TypeScript, **the implementation signature of the function cannot be called directly, you have to call one of the overload signatures**
 ```typescript
 // overload signatures
 function makeDate(timestamp: number): Date;